 What followed next?

-I always wanted to get into some kind of a business and my course at ICCA gave me a direction.
-I started a home based bakery, and named it ‘Dessert in Desert’.
+I always wanted to get into some kind of business and my course at ICCA gave me a direction.
+I started a home-based bakery, and named it ‘Dessert in Desert’.
 Thanks to my clear concepts of bakery I actually started getting amazing reviews from my customers.
-But I didn’t want to stop learning yet, and thought I should get on to the next level now.
-So I enrolled myself into ICCA’s sugar flower course.
+But I didn’t want to stop learning yet and thought I should get on to the next level now.
+So I enrolled myself in ICCA’s sugar flower course.

 How was the Sugar Flower course for you?